 Cells4Life was founded in 2002 by a group of forward-thinking scientists and doctors, who knew that stem cells were the future of medicine.
 They also knew that the umbilical cord was a rich source of stem cells that were more powerful and pure, and could become more types of cell, than those taken from other sources.

-At first, they stored their own children’s umbilical cord blood so that it could one day be used in regenerative therapies for conditions such as autism, cerebral palsy and Alzheimer’s.
+At first, they stored their own children’s umbilical cord blood so that it could one day be used in regenerative therapies, as these cells are currently being used in clinical trials for conditions such as autism, cerebral palsy and Alzheimer’s.

 We have since stored for customers in more than 50 countries.
 We don’t claim to be the oldest… but we are the best.